Political and electoral system of CR

 The current president, elected in 2023, is Petr Pavel.

-The Prime Minister is not directly elected.
-Traditionally, after Chamber of Deputies elections, the leader of the party with the most seats attempts to form a cabinet.
-As no party typically wins a majority, they must negotiate with others to secure support for a governing program (a coalition agreement).
-If successful, the program passes a Chamber vote, and the President formally appoints the Prime Minister and Cabinet members.
-The government is a coalition of SPOLU and STAN.
+The current government is a coalition of SPOLU and STAN.
 SPOLU is itself a coalition and consists of three separate political parties: ODS, TOP09 and KDU-CSL.
 The SPOLU-parties took part in the 2021 election as one list.
 Acting as one, with one leader, allowed them to beat the 2nd largest party, ANO, and get the opportunity to form a government.

 ODS